-Quantum technology emerges from the lab to spark a mini startup boom
+Quantum technology emerges from the lab to spark a mini start-up boom

 IBM’s higher-end machines are available to paying customers, which have included ExxonMobil, Goldman Sachs, Daimler and Boeing, Sutor said.
 Large companies are using the computers to try to crack difficult problems, like finding better chemical reactions to make new materials, or identifying the best way to allocate funds in an investment portfolio.

-IBM is also laying plans to start installing the machines on-site at its customers.
+IBM is also laying plans to start installing the machines on-site to its customers.
 Last week the company announced a health-care research partnership with the Cleveland Clinic, which will involve the delivery next year of a quantum computer to the hospital’s labs.

 Amazon Web Services and Microsoft also recently began offering cloud access to quantum computers built by IonQ and other companies.